Universal Transport Properties of Continuous Quantum Gases: EXPERIMENTAL PROTOCOLS AND NUMERICAL VALIDATION

 \section{EXPERIMENTAL PROTOCOLS AND NUMERICAL VALIDATION}

-The Drude weights computed in this work are fundamental transport coefficients, directly accessible to measurements in modern cold-atom experiments.
-To bridge our theoretical findings with experimental reality, we now propose and numerically simulate two concrete protocols.
-We use the GHD framework to simulate the dynamics, starting from initial thermal equilibrium states determined by the Thermodynamic Bethe Ansatz (TBA).
+The Drude weights calculated in this work are fundamental transport coefficients, and are directly accessible to measurements in modern cold-atom experiments.
+To bridge our theoretical findings with actual experiment, we propose two concrete protocols and numerically evaluate their non-equilibrium dynamics.
+We use the GHD framework at the Euler scale to simulate the macroscopic evolution, starting from initial thermal equilibrium states strictly determined by the TBA.
+Specifically, we resort to a numerical solution of the GHD equations based on the method of characteristics.
+This numerical approach efficiently tracks the inhomogeneous translation of the quasiparticle distributions in phase space, allowing for a precise and direct evaluation of the local currents and density profiles.